 She had the pleasure of being a part of Tap City's Pre-Professional Program in NYC twice, learning and performing original material by Michelle Dorrance and Sarah Petronio, studying tap music with Heather Cornell at her Rhythm Tap Intensive, and graduating from Daniel Luka's S.O.N.T.I. with magna cum laude.

-Now a well-respected teacher herself, she has been invited to teach masterclasses at the Tap Dance Days Festival (tanzhaus nrw), Rebeltanz (Münster), tap club (Cologne), Blue Tap (Berlin), Studio B (Tel Aviv), and more.
+Now a well-respected teacher herself, she has been invited to teach masterclasses at the Tap Dance Days Festival (tanzhaus nrw), Rebeltanz (Münster), tap club (Cologne), Blue Tap (Berlin), Studio B (Tel Aviv), Sound Space (Philadelphia), and more.
 She has also been invited as a guest Tap Dancer In Residence at Thomas Marek's Studio Footprints (Hamburg).
-Sandra is an ongoing and guest teacher at NYC studios such as Danceworks Dance Center and Spoke The Hub, and is a Teaching Artist with Notes In Motion.
+Sandra is an ongoing and guest teacher at NYC studios such as Danceworks Dance Center and Cynthia King Dance Studio, and is a Teaching Artist with Notes In Motion and NJPAC.

 In addition, Sandra offers private lessons in person and via Skype, focusing on tap as a music instrument, and teaching tap students of all levels about music theory and practice.

 Sandra loves spending time with groups of all levels and backgrounds, exploring topics such as:

 Playing in a band